NfcForAndroid/NfA/README.markdown

 * Add Abstract Activities for an easer management of methods link to the life cycle
 * Optimize the code

+## Source of inspiration

+Hudge Thank you to thoses projects who helps me to start NfA :

+* [[RoboSpice | https://github.com/octo-online/robospice]] for the maven structure
+* [[NfcTools | https://github.com/grundid/nfctools]] and [[Ndef tools for Android | http://code.google.com/p/ndef-tools-for-android/]] for the existants records.

 ## License

 	Licensed under the Apache License, Version 2.0 (the "License");